BMW Won’t Pledge Zero-Emissions Until ‘Poorer Countries Do Their Job’

 Twenty-four countries and a group of car manufacturers including Ford, Volvo and Mercedes signed an agreement last week to stop selling internal combustion-engined cars by 2040 at the COP26 climate change conference.
 But not BMW—or, to be fair, a couple of other brands including Toyota and Volkswagen—which has been quite vocal on explaining its reasoning ever since: poorer countries need to hold up their end of the deal.

-There's a bunch of completely fair reasons that you can argue combustion would still be necessary after 2040, especially in poorer countries.
+There's a bunch of completely fair reasons that you can argue combustion would still be necessary after 2040, especially in developing nations and ones less easily able to build out a charging infrastructure.
 Mothballing combustion machinery has its own environmental cost and if a combustion engine fails it's not trivial to drop in an electric motor as a replacement.
 As the climate crisis escalates, extreme conditions in the worst affected regions risk breaking down already-vulnerable infrastructure.
 And it's not practical to pretend that everyone will be carried around by glistening Tesla bots in the next two decades (or ever).

 What might be surprising, coming from BMW (who is a partner of the United Nations Alliance of Civilizations, promoting equality and cultural exchange) is that it—according to head of sustainability strategy Thomas Becker—won't sign up because it thinks poorer countries are dragging their feet on electric vehicles until "someone dumps money on them."